shakebugs/shake-docs/docs/ios/configuration-and-data/black-box.md

 ## Automatically recorded charts

+### CPU​

+This line chart shows the CPU usage of your app.
+When you hover over the chart, your app's exact CPU load is shown as a percentage of the total available CPU.
+We account for multi-threading — your percentage can go above 100% which would mean multiple threads were very busy.

+Your app's CPU usage is captured every 0.5 seconds.

 ### Device memory usage
 This line chart (visible in every ticket on your [Shake dashboard](https://app.shakebugs.com/)) shows the device's total memory usage.